arobie1992/ClarinetSim/README.md

 #### Monitoring Multiple Runs

-Since there can be a potentially large number of files, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
+Since there can be a potentially large number of simulations, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
 This is an infinite loop, so it is up to you to manually stop the process.
 You can provide an optional integer parameter to tell the script how long to wait between checks in seconds, for example `./watch.sh 2` to check every 2 seconds.

 ## Metrics

 At the end of each run (or thereabouts), reputation metrics will be printed for each node.
 A sample is shown below.

 The parenthetical indicates whether the node is cooperative or malicious.
-The `coop` and `mal` fields are the node's own stats about its peers.
+The `coop` and `mal` fields are the node's own stats about its peers—as you will likely see, malicious nodes do not do any reputation tracking.
 The `repWithNeighbors` is the stats from all the peers about the node itself.
 The individual sections can be quite long if there are a large number of nodes.
 You can omit these by setting `protocol.avg.metrics.print_individual` to `false` in the config file.
-This will replace the array with `<omitted>`, for example `individualCoop: <omitted>`
+This will replace the array with `<omitted>`, for example `individualCoop: <omitted>`.
 ```
 Node 8 (cooperative) {
     coop: {